moshelando/gotten_to_the_point/md/biology/chapter5b.md

 ### Energy

-**Energy:** The capacity to do work
+**Energy** is the capacity to do work.
+Energy is classifed as:

-- **Potential Energy:** Stored energy
+- **Potential Energy:** Energy stored in a system due to its location or configuration;
-    - Such as gravitational, chemical, electrical
+    - Such as gravitational potential energy for an object at height;
-- **Kinetic Energy:** Energy of motion
+- **Kinetic Energy:** Energy of a moving object

 ### Thermodynamic Laws and Terms

-**Thermodynamics:** The study of energy transfer and heat
+**Thermodynamics:** Study of the transfer of energy between systems

-**First Law of Thermodynamics (Conservation of Energy):** Energy can be transformed from one form to another, but cannot be destroyed or created
+**First Law of Thermodynamics (Conservation of Energy):** Energy can change forms or be transferred between systems but cannot be created or destroyed.

-**Second Law of Thermodynamics:** During every transformation of energy, some energy is dissipated as heat and rendered useless; systems tend towards entropy
+**Second Law of Thermodynamics:** Evey transformation of energy involves some amount of energy dissipation as heat, lowering the amount of useful ordered energy and increasing entropy

-**Entropy:** Level of disorder in a system
+**Entropy:** Measure of disorder

----

-# Chemical Reactions

 ### Chemical Reactions

 In a **chemical reaction**, **reactants** are turned into **products.**

-- **Anabolic Reaction:** smaller molecules are bonded to form larger molecules
+- **Anabolic Reaction:** Smaller molecules bond to form larger molecules
-- **Catabolic** **Reaction:** larger molecules are broken into smaller molecules
+- **Catabolic Reaction:** Larger molecules decompose to form smaller molecules

-There may be numerous **transition state** steps between the reactants and the final product.
+**Reaction Pathway**: There may be one or more **transition states** between the reactants and products.
+The total path of reactants, transition states, and products is the reaction pathway.

-### Energy Input and Output

-**Endergonic Reaction:** Reaction in which energy enters the system

-- An endergonic reaction cannot occur without external energy input

-**Exergonic Reaction:** Reaction in which energy exits the system

-- Since the reaction does not require external energy, it happens **spontaneously**, meaning, without an external energy input
-    - Note: Although the reaction itself does not take energy, it does require energy in order to be activated - **activation energy**

-**Coupled reaction:** Exergonic reaction paired with endergonic reaction; the exergonic reaction provides the energy for the endergonic reaction

-### Gibbs Free Energy
+### Energy of Chemical Reactions

-Reaction Spontaneity:

-- If the level of energy within a system after a reaction is *higher* than the level of energy before the reaction, the reaction requires energy input, and will not happen spontaneously.
+**Endothermic reaction:** Reaction where the products have more energy than the reactants.
+- The chemical system absorbs energy from its surroundings.
+**Exothermic reaction:** Reaction where the products have less energy than the reactants.
+- The chemical system releases energy to its surroundings.

+A reaction's **spontenaity** depends two factors:
+- **$\Delta H$:** The change in energy
+    - Systems tend to the configuration with the lowest energy; exothermic reactions are favored
+- **$\Delta S$:** The change in entropy
+    - Entropy tends to increase
+    - The affect of entropy change is scaled by temperature; at higher temperature, there is a stronger tend to greater energy

-- If the level of energy within a system after a reaction is *lower* than the level of energy before the reaction, the reaction does not require energy input, and will happen spontaneously.
+**Gibbs Free Energy:** Describes the total spontenaity of a reaction by comparing the affects of the changes in energy and entropy:
-- “Energy” is this context specifically refers to **free energy** - usable energy.
-Due to entropy, a portion of energy is unusable, and does not contribute towards the energy calculated for the reaction.

-**Gibbs Free Energy:**

-- Formula for calculating free energy:

 $$
-G = H - TS
+\Delta G = \Delta H - T \Delta S
 $$

 - where

-    - $G$ refers to the level of Gibbs Free Energy;
-    - $H$ refers to the total level of thermodynamic energy;
+    - $\Delta G$ is the total change in Gibbs free energy;
+    - $\Delta H$ is the change in energy due to exchange with surroundings;
-    - $T$ refers to the temperature; and
+    - $T$ is temperature; and
-    - $S$ refers to the level of entropy.
+    - $\Delta S$ is the change in entropy.

-- Entropy is multiplied by temperature because temperature scales the magnitude of entropy’s effect on energy usefulness.
+**Exergonic Reaction:** Reaction where $\Delta G$ is negative; occurs spontaneously
+- Although the actual change from reactants to products does not require energy and occurs spontaneously, the reaction still requires **activation energy** to occur
+**Endergonic Reaction:** Reaction where $\Delta G$ is positive; does not occur spontaneously

+**Coupled reaction:** Exergonic reaction paired with endergonic reaction
+- The exergonic reaction provides energy for the endergonic reaction

 ---